merenlab/merenlab.org/software/anvio/citing.md

 <span class="pub-journal"><b>PeerJ</b>, 6:e4320.</span>
 </div>

+{:.notice}
+Questions about this feature?
+Try Meren.

-## Metagenomic binning / refinement only
+## Metagenomic binning / refinement

 If you used anvi'o only for metagenomic binning or for the refinement of genomes, please consider citing this study, too.